isabella232/presence-calling-android/README.md

-#Calling with User Presence
+#Calling With User Presence

 In this tutorial, you will build a calling app that displays a real-time list of online users, and only allows calls to and from those online users.
-You will use Sinch app-to-app calling to make the calls, and Pubnub presence detection to create a real-time list of online users.
+You will use Sinch app-to-app calling to make the calls, and PubNub presence detection to create a real-time list of online users.
 Your finished product will look similar to this:

 <img src="images/app-flow.png" style="width:100%;"/>

 You can find the finished code for this tutorial at [github.com/sinch/presence-calling-android](http://www.github.com/sinch/presence-calling-android).

-Please keep in mind that this is not a production ready app!
-In order to keep this tutorial fairly concise, there will surely be some user experience flaws pertaining to edge cases.
+Please keep in mind that this is not a production-ready app.
+To keep this tutorial fairly concise, there will surely be some user experience flaws pertaining to edge cases.

-##Project Setup and User Login
+##Project setup and user login

 First, create a new project (this tutorial is built for and tested in Android Studio) and name the first activity **LoginActivity**.
 The interface for this activity should be an EditText and a login button.
-You won't actually be authenticating a user, but you will need to associate the current user with the username they enter.
+You won't actually be authenticating a user, but you will need to associate the current user with the username he or she enters.
 Here is the code for the login screen:

     <EditText
         android:layout_width="match_parent"